kevinchiu/kevinchiu.github.io/content/en/posts/1755462557996-Indistinguishable-from-Magic/index.md

 We're living a timeline sci-fi movies warned us about.
 The 2014 film ["Ex Machina"](https://en.wikipedia.org/wiki/Ex_Machina_(film)) depicted a near future where an AI is created by distilling online data into artificial brains installed in humanoid robots in an attempt to pass a physical Turing Test.
 With humanoid robots and GenAI startups springing up everywhere, fiction has become reality with startling speed.
 The film also presciently highlighted something we're grappling with now: the critical importance of understanding how AIs actually work, and the implications for AI safety.
 (Spoiler: It's important.)

-In my next post I'll highlight an oddity I observed while exploring LLMs and how that led me to start pulling on the thread of how LLM's work.
+In my next post I'll highlight an anomaly I observed while poking around LLMs and how that led me to start pulling on the thread of how LLMs work.